avi-kasliwal/KreeptoZombiez/README.md

 - `view` functions don't cost any gas when they're called externally by a user.
   - This is because view functions don't actually change anything on the blockchain – they only read the data.

+# Lesson 4

+- Goal is to create zombie battle functions.
+Learn how to get and send money between accounts.

+- Refresher on function modifiers :

+  - We have visibility modifiers that control when and where the function can be called from: private means it's only callable from other functions inside the contract; internal is like private but can also be called by contracts that inherit from this one; external can only be called outside the contract; and finally public can be called anywhere, both internally and externally.

+  - We also have state modifiers, which tell us how the function interacts with the BlockChain: view tells us that by running the function, no data will be saved/changed. pure tells us that not only does the function not save any data to the blockchain, but it also doesn't read any data from the blockchain.
+Both of these don't cost any gas to call if they're called externally from outside the contract (but they do cost gas if called internally by another function).

+  - Then we have custom modifiers, which we learned about in Lesson 3: onlyOwner and aboveLevel, for example.
+For these we can define custom logic to determine how they affect a function.

+- Paybale modifier :
+  - Special types of functions that can Receive Ether.
+  - When you call an API function on a normal web server, you can't send US dollars along with your function call — nor can you send Bitcoin.
+But in Ethereum, because both the money (Ether), the data (transaction payload), and the contract code itself all live on Ethereum, it's possible for you to call a function and pay money to the contract at the same time.
+  - We use `msg.value` to see how much Ether was sent to the contract.